 One of the Northwest's most iconic peaks.

-Excellent introduction to alpine climbing in the North Cascades.
-The route ascends the Sulphide Glacier to the base of the summit pyramid, where depending on conditions we ascend the Southeast Ridge or the central gully.
+The Sulphide Glacier provides an excellent introduction to alpine climbing in the North Cascades.
+The route ascends the Sulphide to the base of the summit pyramid, where depending on conditions we ascend the Southeast Ridge or the central gully.
 The summit pyramid is the highlight of this trip, involving 600′ of multipitch climbing on easy alpine rock (or steep snow in early season).

 We generally recommend at least 3 days for these trips.